MilenaMorawska/student-monitoring-system/README.md

 # student-monitoring-system

-Module: 25COP504 – Programming Fundamentals

 GENERAL USAGE
 --------------

-This applicaTion is intended to be run within a Jupyter Notebook environment.
+This application is intended to be run within a Jupyter Notebook environment.
 The interactive menu relies on ipywidgets and IPython display features.

 Before running the menu: